markwu/vim-laravel3-snippets/README.md

 vim-laravel3-snippets
 =====================

-This is the snippets file for Laraveli 3.
+This is the snippets file for Laravel 3.
 You can use

 > `:set ft=php.laravel`